ReptilianHQ/ponsfamily/contracts/v2/README.md

-# pons v2 — protocol reference implementation
+# Pons v2 — Protocol Reference Implementation

 Solidity implementation of the **pons v2** launch protocol, still not live for the public